 The statistics show a steady increase in the number of people suffering from high blood pressure and its cost.
 Blood pressure is a killer disease that slowly and gradually affects all body parts, produces various diseases, and finally leads to death.

-It has been considered a major and independent factor that could lead to stroke, paralysis, kidney failure, coronary heart disease, nerve damage, inflammation, and heart attack etc. These are some of the deadliest outcomes of elevated blood pressure.
+It has been considered a major and independent factor that could lead to stroke, paralysis, kidney failure, coronary heart disease, nerve damage, inflammation, heart attack etc. These are some of the deadliest outcomes of elevated blood pressure.

-The menace of hypertension and depression are also increasing in third world countries and in Pakistan, more than 50% of the adult population is suffering from this disease.
+The menace of hypertension and depression are also increasing in third world countries, and in Pakistan, more than 50% of the adult population is suffering from this disease.
 The irony is that almost 50% of hypertensive people don’t know about their disease.

 Food habits and a healthy diet are considered important for those suffering from mild to moderate hypertension.
 Eliminating salt, oil and junk food from your daily diet plan can play an important role in maintaining a normal life and avoiding BP.
 Knowing a few such foods can be extremely helpful for you.

 20 foods which are helpful in lowering Blood Pressure naturally includes